 - 7.1 In terms of the Unisa Policy on Research Ethics, all research involving human participants, data, animals, or other living or genetically modified organisms must have ethics approval from an appropriate research ethics committee before it may commence.
-If the research involves Unisa employees, students or data, permission to conduct the research must be obtained from the Senate Research, Innovation and Postgraduate Degrees and Commercialisation Committee, in terms of the Policy on Conducting Research Involving Unisa employees, students, Alumni, Data and non-human harvesting of data. - 7.2 The ethical implications of the proposed research must be considered when the student is developing the research proposal.
+The ethics approval of conceptual and secondary data research must be expedited by the relevant research ethics committee.
+If the research involves Unisa employees, students or data, permission to conduct the research must be obtained from the Senate Research, Innovation and Postgraduate Degrees and Commercialisation Committee, in terms of the Policy on Conducting Research Involving Unisa employees, students, Alumni, Data and non- human harvesting of data. - 7.2 The ethical implications of the proposed research must be considered when the student is developing the research proposal.
 Ethics approval should be obtained before the commencement of the data-gathering process.
 The candidate will be guided by the college concerned in this regard in accordance with the procedures and processes set out by the relevant College Research Ethics Committee. - 7.3 Ethics approval will not be granted retrospectively. - 7.4 Candidates must include a valid ethics approval certificate when submitting a dissertation or thesis for examination purposes. - 7.5 Candidates must ensure that the research title on the ethics approval certificate is the same as upon examination submission. - 7.6 If a candidate has already obtained ethics approval and the title of the research changes, the candidate should promptly inform the Research Ethics Committee by completing an amendment form.
 This must be done before a candidate submits the Intention to Submit form. - 7.7 Any changes that can affect the study-related risks for the research participants, particularly in terms of assurances, must regarding the protection of participants' privacy and the confidentiality of the data, should be reported to the Committee by submitting a progress and amendment form.